spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-beeper-linkedin.md

 matrix_beeper_linkedin_enabled: true
 ```

+### Extending the configuration

-There are some additional things you may wish to configure about the bridge before you continue.
+There are some additional things you may wish to configure about the bridge.

+Take a look at:

+- `roles/custom/matrix-bridge-beeper-linkedin/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-bridge-beeper-linkedin/templates/config.yaml.j2` for the bridge's default configuration.
+You can override settings (even those that don't have dedicated playbook variables) using the `matrix_beeper_linkedin_configuration_extension_yaml` variable

 Encryption support is off by default.
 If you would like to enable encryption, add the following to your `vars.yml` file: